alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 <!-- Swift -- which, unlike serializing the datatypes, is very fragile, but -->
 <!-- educational. -->

-As a preliminary step, we write the `User` data type and `birthday` function to `haskell-framework/src/MyLib.hs`, and the Swift equivalents to `SwiftHaskell/ContentView.swift` from the [`haskell-x-swift-project-steps`](https://github.com/alt-romes/haskell-x-swift-project-steps) example project.
+As a preliminary step, we add the `User` data type and `birthday` function to `haskell-framework/src/MyLib.hs`, and the Swift equivalents to `SwiftHaskell/ContentView.swift` from the [`haskell-x-swift-project-steps`](https://github.com/alt-romes/haskell-x-swift-project-steps) example project.